Arizona

 • Are 18 or older by Election Day

-• If you haven’t provided proof of citizenship, you can still vote in federal elections only
+If you have provided proof of citizenship, you can vote in federal, state, and local elections.
+If you have not provided proof of citizenship, you can still vote in federal elections only.

 CAN I VOTE IF I HAVE A FELONY CONVICTION?